SP500 will be difficult to rebound… Selecting and investing in technology stocks Youngyeon Kang’s New York Now

 I had an interview once in December of last year.
 The market has changed a lot this year.
 I think it would be good to compare how the perspective on the market has changed compared to last year’s interview.

 ▶I had an interview last December.
-At the time, I also asked about the market outlook.
+At the time, I also asked regarding the market outlook.
 From a macro-environmental point of view, isn’t it significantly different from the situation at the time?
 So let’s start with that.
 You mentioned in the interview at the time that liquidity will support the market.
 The stock market has been falling sharply this year.
 Both the Nasdaq and the S&P 500 entered bear markets.
-What could have contributed to this unexpected bear market?
+What might have contributed to this unexpected bear market?

 “It is definitely different from the situation at the end of last year, and the market is struggling with various problems.
 First of all, inflation has skyrocketed.
 In my last interview, I said inflation would peak at around 6%.
 Line inflation is close to 8% For now, a tight labor market is causing wage inflation, and the war in Ukraine is also exacerbating food inflation.
 High energy prices are impacting the entire ecosystem.
 High energy costs It puts more inflationary pressure on consumers, all of which has to be addressed by the US central bank (Fed).
 In fact, it has been slow in tackling inflation until now.
 Recent announcements have hinted at the possibility of a rate hike above the neutral rate to tackle inflation.
 Markets are also responding positively to the news as they want to catch inflation.
-This is the current situation, let’s look at the outlook after interest rates rise.
+This is the current situation, let’s look at the outlook following interest rates rise.
 When interest rates rise, the cost of capital rises and the price of risky assets falls.
 A great deal of uncertainty has been created in the market.
 War and other inflation problems overlap.
 “It’s definitely a different situation than it used to be.
 Contrary to what was believed to be temporary inflation, it has proven to be a persistent and deep-rooted problem.
 These are the circumstances that have caused the bear market.”

-▶The next question must be about inflation.
+▶The next question must be regarding inflation.
 According to what you said in the last interview, you said that inflation will stabilize by the middle of this year as the imbalance between supply and demand is resolved.
 As you can see, inflation is still a serious problem.
 You mentioned earlier that the war in Ukraine was also the cause of the current situation, but what is the reason for such a high inflation?

 “The world has not yet entered the post-pandemic era.
 Most of the Western countries are trying to get back to their old lives, but still some supply chains are forced to depend on other parts of the world.
 There is still a corona epidemic in China and Shanghai has been under lockdown for nearly two months, and Beijing may be under lockdown, which has made supply chains worse, while demand is rising.
 People who have been out of the house for a while are only recently starting to lead a normal life.
 The demand for goods is now shifting to the service sector, but supply chain problems and energy costs are rising due to the Ukraine war, which is a major factor driving inflation today.
 It’s trying to cut demand, because the Fed can’t affect the supply chain, but it can potentially control demand.
 If interest rates are high enough, consumers will feel pressured to buy less.
 And the tight US labor market is causing inflation.
 “The U.S. currently has very low unemployment, and the Fed is trying to raise it, but the problem is still serious.”